 Medieval trousers were traditionally worn under a short tunic or with a small cloak and were usually ankle length.
-If the trousers were loose, the excess material was bunched around the waist and “hung in folds around the legs”.
-Narrow trousers were cometimes accompanied by garters or leggings.
+If the trousers were loose, the excess material was bunched around the waist and “hung in folds around the legs.”
+Garters or leggings sometimes accompanied narrow trousers.

-Pieces of fabric were attached to the trousers in order to form belt loops from which to hold the piece in place, at the waist, by a belt.
+Pieces of fabric were attached to the trousers to form belt loops to hold the piece in place, at the waist, by a belt.

 Trousers of various designs were worn throughout the Middle Ages in Europe, especially by men.

-The historic root of the word trousers comes from the Scottish word trews.
+The historical root of the word trousers comes from the Scottish word trews.

 History of the Trousers

-There is some evidence of trousers being worn in the Upper Paleolithic, but they probably originated in Central Asia, worn from the waist to the ankles and covering both legs separately (as opposed to robes, skirts and dresses).
+There is some evidence of trousers being worn in the Upper Paleolithic.
+Still, they probably originated in Central Asia, worn from the waist to the ankles and covering both legs separately (as opposed to robes, skirts, and dresses).
 Woolen trousers have been found in Turpan, western China, dating from the 13th and the 10th century BC and likely made for horseback riding.

 Trousers entered recorded history in the 6th century BC, on the rock carvings and artworks of Persepolis.
-Romans disdained trousers as the mark of barbarians (although they later began using them in the north as they provided greater warmth).
+Romans disdained trousers as barbarians’ mark (although they later began using them in the north as they provided greater warmth).

 Types of Trousers